 Coronavirus Update:What patients and families need to know

-The Division of Pediatric Colorectal and Pelvic Reconstructive Surgery offers a comprehensive Bowel Management Program that provides customized treatment for children who experience constipation and/or fecal incontinence (the inability to control their bowels).
+The Division of Pediatric Colorectal & Pelvic Reconstruction offers a comprehensive Bowel Management Program that provides customized treatment for children who experience constipation and/or fecal incontinence (the inability to control their bowels).
 Children who benefit from the program experience problems with constipation or incontinence for a variety of reasons and may have other medical conditions such as:

 Our program uses a multidisciplinary approach to treatment, with access to all of the pediatric colorectal specialists needed to oversee your child’s care in one place.
 The program addresses all of the behavioral and/or medical issues that are contributing to a child’s problems with fecal incontinence.

 Take a look at frequently asked questions about the Bowel Management Program.

 How the Bowel Management Program Works

 Children are seen on an outpatient basis for an intensive week of therapy, and then at about 3 and 12 months.
 Enemas or laxatives may be given to ensure your child has a clean bowel before treatment begins.
 Your child’s treatment is specifically tailored to their unique needs and condition.
 Medical specialists work closely with other clinicians in the field, including nurse practitioners with specialized training in colorectal disorders, child psychologists, social workers and nutritionists to customize treatment plans and make adjustments when necessary.

 - Administering medications (such as laxatives) or enemas when needed to soften stool and relax rectal muscles.

 - Customized nutrition plans developed by dietitians who create kid-friendly recipes that are high in fiber and offer helpful tips for parents who may have a picky eater.
 The chosen diet may need to either promote or slow down stooling.